chanzo/script-launcher/src/README.md

-  menuTimeout= Set menu timeout in seconds. params=      Set the number of parameters to preserve. concurrent=  Execute commandline wildcard matches in parallel.
+  menuTimeout= Set menu timeout in seconds. params=      Set the number of parameters to preserve. concurrent=  Execute commandline wildcard matches in parallel. limit=       Limit the number of commands to execute in parallel.
 ```

 ### Launcher Command: init